newcomb-luke/kOS-KASM/src/chapter_2/instructions_list.md

 This is simply a list of all instructions that are in KASM, grouped by common purpose.

+For more detailed instruction descriptions and information, see [here](https://github.com/newcomb-luke/kOS-KLinker/blob/main/docs/Instruction-docs.md).

 ## Stack Operations

 **push** (any) - Pushes a value to the stack